GSA/digitalgov.gov/content/communities/government-contact-center-council.md

 The G3C leadership is a volunteer board of the following individuals:

-- Tim Cossairt (Transportation Security Administration) - Co-Chair
+- Tim Cossairt (Transportation Security Administration) - Chairperson

 ## Overview